Not Accepting Guests

 New CS website is lame and won't let me put my travel map up anymore, so here's a link instead: http://www.travbuddy.com/maps/6811955

-I write a blog about language and travel called 'Globalect' and a lot of the time I mention my Couchsurfing experiences.
-I'd love it if you'd check it out! http://globalect.wordpress.com
+I write a blog about language and travel.
+It's called Globalect, and a lot of the time I write about my Couchsurfing experiences there.
+Check it out if you'd like: www.globalect.net

 Why I’m on Couchsurfing